ECP asks 125 political parties to make own websites

 ISLAMABAD: The Election Commission of Pakistan (ECP) on Saturday asked all political parties to present their constitution before public.

-As per details, ECP has written to 125 political parties that they should make their own website and upload party constitution onweb.
-The ECP directed all parties to upload details of all provincial and central party leaders.
+As per details, ECP has written to 125 political parties that they should make their own website and upload party constitution on web.
+ECP directed all parties to upload details of all provincial and central party leaders.

 ISLAMABAD: The Election Commission of Pakistan (ECP) on Saturday asked all political parties to present their constitution before public.

-As per details, ECP has written to 125 political parties that they should make their own website and upload party constitution onweb.
-The ECP directed all parties to upload details of all provincial and central party leaders.
+As per details, ECP has written to 125 political parties that they should make their own website and upload party constitution on web.
+ECP directed all parties to upload details of all provincial and central party leaders.